KALKI-CBRT/KALKI-CBRT/Readme.md

 ## Skills required to join team

 - Social Engeneering
-- basic tools knowdledge
+- Basic tools knowdledge
-- cyber security related knowledge
+- cyber security related knowledge or any other skills you have

 ## Contact
 Email: cyberbabaresearchteam@proton.me